sjoertvv/manyTDE/README.md

 # manyTDE
+A collection optically-selected TDEs.
+Including light curves and host galaxy properties (mass, velocity dispersion, etc).

-Collection of 63 optically-selected TDEs, with black hole mass measurements based on their light curve properties.
+For a subset of these sources, we also include black hole mass measurements (see next sections).

 ## Paper
-This repository containts the data that was used in [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract).
+This repository contains black hole mass estimates from [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract).
 Please cite this paper if you use these products.

 ## Catalogue
-The main catalogue is stored in a Python pickle file.
+The main catalog of black hole mass catalogue is stored in a Python pickle file.
 A script to read and reproduce some key figures from the paper is provided.

 `>> python3 read_catalog_and_plot.py`